berrios96sean/CSE-434/README.md

 ## Socket Project
 The socket project was split into two section, a Milestone and full implementation.

-To see each you can follow the links to the youtube videos below [milestone](https://www.youtube.com/watch?v=ixCxLqumfCM)<br/>
+To see each you can follow the links to the youtube videos below<br/>
+[milestone](https://www.youtube.com/watch?v=ixCxLqumfCM)<br/>
 [full project](https://www.youtube.com/watch?v=FPwbjz2o0sU&t=362s)<br/>